kmeps4/PSFree/README.md

 # PSFree version 1.5.0

+Work in Progress Port to PS4 fw 9.00

+PR are welcome

 PSFree is a collection of exploits for the PS4 console.
 The main focus of the repo is for the PS4 but we try to make things portable to PS5.